lizhuoyakitty/hello-world/README.md

 # hello-world

 Hello!
-I'm a first year computer science student at the University of Waterloo.
-I've never really used git before, so here I am trying it out!
+I'm a second year computer science student at the University of Waterloo.
 I love reading, music, and computers.